dogweather/forkful/content/en/arduino/numbers/rounding-numbers.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.317538-06:00'
 model: gpt-4-1106-preview
-summary: "Rounding numbers is trimming a decimal to its closest whole value or to\
-  \ a set number of decimal places.
-Programmers round numbers to make them easier\
+summary: Rounding numbers is trimming a decimal to its closest whole value or to a set number of decimal places.
-  \ to\u2026"
 title: Rounding numbers
 weight: 13
 ---